Please also consult the applicable Undergraduate Course Catalog.

 Summer session courses may not be taken on a Pass/Fail basis.
 The only exceptions to this policy are courses that have been specifically designated by the College as Pass/Fail courses, such as physical activity courses in the Department of Kinesiology.

 Transfer of Credits to Other Institutions

-Transcripts of academic records for the College of William and Mary are issued by the Office of the University Registrar upon the student's request.
+Transcripts of academic records for William & Mary are issued by the Office of the University Registrar upon the student's request.
 A fee of five dollars is charged for each official transcript.
 Payment may be made by cash, check or money order when ordering in person.
 Orders sent by mail must include payment in the form of a check or money order ( U.S. funds).
 Official transcripts issued to students will be placed in a signed, sealed envelope and will bear the stamp "Official Transcript Issued to Student."
 Official transcripts usually are prepared and released within 5-7 business days.
 Additional time should be allowed for requests made at the end of the semester or during registration periods.
 Official transcripts are usually required for admission to a college or university and frequently for employment purposes.

 There is no charge for a copy of an unofficial transcript.
 Currently enrolled students may view their transcript on line via my.wm.edu and Banner Web.
 Currently enrolled students may also request an unofficial transcript in person and generally pick it up the next day.
-Unofficial transcripts will only be issued to the student or to a College of William and Mary office.
+Unofficial transcripts will only be issued to the student or to a William & Mary office.
 Official transcripts must be requested in all other cases.